 Digital Certificates and DPSKs—Secure Network Access for BYOD, Guest and Even IoT Devices

-In summary, digital certificates and DPSKs are a great tandem.
+In summary, digital certificates and DPSKs are a great pairing.
 Cloudpath Enrollment System uses both technologies for streamlined secure onboarding and network authentication.
 It supports both internal users (with digital certificates) and guest users (typically with DPSKs).
 Cloudpath software also supports IT-owned devices.
 As IoT devices become more common in enterprise environments, schools, and institutions of higher education, certificates and DPSKs are also a great way to securely support those devices.
 DPSKs will be especially important for consumer IoT devices that make their way into enterprise environments, because many of those devices are not equipped to accept certificates.
 But that’s a topic for another blog.